ironhack-datalabs/data-pt-ber-08-20/Labs/module-1_labs/04_pandas/01_lab-numpy/README.md

 ## Submission

-Upon completion, add your version of `main.py` to git.
+Upon completion, add your version of `main.ipynb` to git.
 Then commit git and push your branch to the remote.

 ## Resources